Digest hashing in Ruby: MD5, SHA256, and more

-Hashing turns any chunk of data — a password, a file, a JSON payload — into a fixed-length fingerprint.
-The same input always produces the same output, but there’s no way to reverse it.
-Ruby’s standard library ships with this capability through the Digest module, which wraps a range of hash functions from OpenSSL underneath.
+Digest hashing turns any chunk of data, a password, a file, or a JSON payload, into a fixed-length fingerprint.
+The same input always produces the same output, but there is no practical way to reverse it.
+Ruby’s standard library ships with this capability through the Digest module, which wraps a range of hash functions underneath.

-You don’t need any gems for this. require 'digest' is all it takes.
+You do not need any gems for this. require 'digest' is enough to start computing digests in plain Ruby.

 One-Shot Hashing